Etymology of Ras Abu Ammar

 The earliest record of this village starts in 1841 as the village of Er-Ras in The Biblical Researches of Palestine, Mount Sinai and Arabia Petræa.

-In the second Appendix of the third volume to the aforementioned book we find mention of et-Râs, likely a typo that is meant to say er-Râs.
-It refers to a Muslim village.
-This is most probably the same village as we see Palmer – in the Survey of Western Palesting (SWP), 1881 – name Er Râs which he refers to Râs Abu ‘Ammâr.
+I conclude that er-Râs is Ras Abu Ammar from Palmer – in the Survey of Western Palestine (SWP), 1881 – name Er Râs which he refers to Râs Abu ‘Ammâr.
 The Arabic text say رأس ابي عمَار which should have been transliterated as Râs Abi Ammâr

 In 1869, the Book The Geography, History and Archeology of Palestine mentions: “a mountain village was reported to me, to which its position has given rise to the name er Râs (Head, Summit)” This is my translation of the below text.